 In the U.S., the FCC and Coast Guard maintain a database of MMSI numbers that contains details on each vessel, its owner, and homeport.
 The information should be updated bi-annually.
 Commercial vessels are entered in this database when they apply for a radio station license, or apply for an amendment.
 Domestic users (non-commercial) who do not travel outside of the US waters can be issued an MMSI number without applying for a Ship Station License.

 Shine Micro is an authorized issuer of Domestic MMSI numbers.
-Shine Micro will provide free a MMSI number with the purchase of the RadarPlus Class B AIS transponders.
-You can purchase an MMSI number separately through the Shine Micro webstore.
+You can purchase an MMSI number through the Shine Micro webstore.

 MMSI and AIS TRANSPONDERS

-Prior to delivery to the customer (end-user) each AIS Class B transponder is programmed with the unique MMSI number assigned to the vessel to be carrying such equipment.
-The MMSI number assigned to each device must be accurately programmed and updated as necessary.
+Prior to delivery to the end-user, each AIS Class B transponder is programmed with the MMSI number assigned to the vessel on which it will be installed.
+The MMSI number must be accurately programmed and updated as necessary in each device in which it is used.
 The vessel MMSI number is automatically transmit once every 30 seconds along with a basic ship position report.
-The ship position information can be seen by anyone with an AIS receiver or AIS Transponder.
-This will include the VTS, Commercial vessel operators, the Coast Guard, and other marine traffic operating with and AIS transponder or AIS receiver.
+The ship position information can be seen by the VTS, Commercial vessel operators, the Coast Guard, and other marine traffic operating AIS equipment.

-Commercial vessel operators and others using licensed VHF radio equipment will obtain their MMSI number directly from the FCC for a fee of $120 US (subject to change).
+Commercial vessel operators, and others using licensed VHF radio equipment, will obtain their MMSI number directly from the FCC.
 US Recreational users who remain in US waters and only carry VHF, EPIRB and Radar are not required to be licensed.
-However, they may wish to obtain an MMSI number for use with a VHF DSC radio, EPIRB or Class B AIS Transponder (regulations are still under review, and therefore subject to change).
+However, they may wish to obtain an MMSI number for use with a VHF DSC radio, EPIRB or Class B AIS Transponder.

-You can purchase an MMSI number seperately through the Shine Micro webstore.
+You can purchase an MMSI number through the Shine Micro webstore.